StarScape/StarScape/README.md

 ---

-I like to connect.
+I love connecting with interesting folks from the open source world.
 I'm reachable at the email in my profile.